vishalpowar/grpc-global-loadbalancing/README.md

 ./create_mig_grpc.sh
 ```

 Check the GCP console to verify if the VMs for the servers are created.
-Also verify if traffic director configuration to see if two managed instance groups are created for the service.
+Also, check traffic director configuration and verify if two managed instance groups are created for the service.

 **NOTE: The servers/endpoints will show up as unhealthy as we have not yet deployed the gRPC service on them.**